phpstan/phpstan/website/src/config-reference.md

 You should only analyse files with the code you've written yourself.
 There's no need to analyse the `vendor` directory with 3rd party dependencies because it's not in your power to fix all the mistakes made by the developers you don't work with directly.

-Yes, PHPStan needs to know about all the classes, interfaces, traits, and functions your code uses, but that's achieved through [autoloading](/user-guide/autoloading), not by including the files in the analysis.
+Yes, PHPStan needs to know about all the classes, interfaces, traits, and functions your code uses, but that's achieved through [discovering symbols](/user-guide/discovering-symbols), not by including the files in the analysis.

 </div>